03 Using R syntax

 embedding characterizes the second part of the text (and so on).
 Thus,

-our example text embedding model is able to process texts with about
+our sample text embedding model is able to process texts with about

 4*512=2048 tokens.
 This approach is inspired by the work by Pappagari et